olegk0/luasdl/INSTALL.md

 Installation (LuaRocks)
 =======================

-    $ luarocks install lua-sdl2
+    $ luarocks install lua-sdl

-Will install Lua-SDL2 from the Luarocks repositories.
+Will install Lua-SDL from the Luarocks repositories.

-If you want to install a development version, clone the repository and run:

-    $ luarocks install lua-sdl2-scm-3.rockspec

 Currently, there is no way to disable the mixer/ttf/net/image modules.
 Eventually they will be split into separate rockspecs.

-Manually locating SDL2 headers
+Manually locating SDL headers
 ------------------------------

-By default, Luarocks expects to find the SDL2 headers under `/usr/include/SDL2/`.
+By default, Luarocks expects to find the SDL headers under `/usr/include/SDL/`.
-You can customize the prefix by setting the SDL2_INCDIR variable in your Luarocks configuration or on the command line for installing.
+You can customize the prefix by setting the SDL_INCDIR variable in your Luarocks configuration or on the command line for installing.

-On most systems, you need to specify the path *containing* the `SDL2/` folder, for example `/usr/local/include`.
+On most systems, you need to specify the path *containing* the `SDL/` folder, for example `/usr/local/include`.

-On Windows, you need to specify the folder containing the headers directly, such as `c:\include\SDL2\`.
+On Windows, you need to specify the folder containing the headers directly, such as `c:\include\SDL\`.

 Installation (CMake)
 ====================

-Take care to substitute version with the current Lua-SDL2 version.
+Take care to substitute version with the current Lua-SDL version.

-    $ tar xvzf Lua-SDL2-version.tar.gz
+    $ tar xvzf Lua-SDL-version.tar.gz
-    $ cd Lua-SDL2-version
+    $ cd Lua-SDL-version
     $ mkdir _build_
     $ cd _build_
     $ cmake ..